 Create innovative robot camera work/special effects.
 Your group can do as many special effects as you want, but can only earn up to 150 points (e.g. you can do above 150 points if you are worried that you may lose points on one of your effects).
+You must use the Myro picture/image functions, and NOT use Calico Graphics Objects framework.
+(If you find yourself typing "import Graphics" you are doing something wrong.)

 Several examples:

-- Seeing-Red (15 pts) -- Make a picture have a red tint. - Fade (35 pts) -- Fade a video of multiple pictures gradually to black.

-- Overlay (35 pts) -- Draw text or some graphic on top of a picture. - Multiple Exposure (50 pts) -- Combine multiple frames into one, giving the effect of extended exposure by averaging their pixel values. - Cross-Fade (40-50 pts) Animated fading from one picture (40pts) or video (50pts) into another. - Split-Screen (40-50 pts) -- Combine two pictures (maybe from two robots!) into one frame (40pts) or combine two moving videos into a single video (50 pts). - Green-Screen (50 pts) -- Film using a green background, later replace the green background with some other image. - Screen-Shake (45 pts) Image on the screen "shakes". - Lens-Flare (20 pts) Create spot(s) of light somewhere in the picture. - Make Your Own (10 100 pts) -- The point value will depend on the novelty and difficulty.
+- Seeing-Red (15 pts) -- Make a picture have a red tint. - Fade (35 pts) -- Fade a video of multiple pictures gradually to black. - Overlay (35 pts) -- Draw text or some graphic on top of a picture. - Multiple Exposure (50 pts) -- Combine multiple frames into one, giving the effect of extended exposure by averaging their pixel values. - Cross-Fade (40-50 pts) Animated fading from one picture (40pts) or video (50pts) into another. - Split-Screen (40-50 pts) -- Combine two pictures (maybe from two robots!) into one frame (40pts) or combine two moving videos into a single video (50 pts). - Green-Screen (50 pts) -- Film using a green background, later replace the green background with some other image. - Screen-Shake (45 pts) Image on the screen "shakes". - Lens-Flare (20 pts) Create spot(s) of light somewhere in the picture. - Make Your Own (10 100 pts) -- The point value will depend on the novelty and difficulty.
 Let us know what you think it is worth and we'll take that into consideration.